|

 no one has the right to hand me over to them.

-date you might say that Paul’s treated by the Roman governors had been a
+date you might say that Paul’s treatment by the Roman governors had been

-held against his will for 2 long years, with no legal support for his
+held against his will for two long years, with no legal support for his

 detainment.
 Both Felix and